 I asked my friend “Where did you read of Eliot Coleman’s method as you described?”
 She replied, “Four Seasons Gardening, I believe. —”

 As with any book on any subject, how we understand what we are reading is based on what we already know (or don’t know).
 It is especially easy for a novice who knows basically very little, to take words out of context and apply them word for word without really knowing all the details involved.

-Fortunately, I’ve recently acquired Mr Coleman’s book Four Seasons Harvest, which I believe is the book to which my friend was referring.
-(I acquired the book with the hope of gaining more insight into hoop tunnels that will better protect my winter crops from severe cold should we have it again this winter.)
+Fortunately, I’d recently acquired Mr Coleman’s book Four Seasons Harvest, which I believe is the book to which my friend was referring.
+(I acquired the book with the hope of gaining more insight into hoop tunnels.)

 I went through the book looking to see what Mr Coleman had to say about soil preparation.